wasilibs/go-protoc-gen-builtins/README.md

 codebase will use the same version of the tool with no special steps.

 For gRPC plugins, also see [go-protoc-gen-grpc][4].

+A full example is available at [example](./example/).
+To generate protos, enter the directory and run `go run github.com/bufbuild/buf/cmd/buf@v1.28.1 generate`.
+As long as your machine has Go installed, you will be able to generate protos.
+The first time using `go run` for a command, Go automatically builds it making it slower, but subsequent invocations should be quite fast.

 [1]: https://protobuf.dev/
 [2]: https://wazero.io/